-Most traditional Coleslaw is not made with mayonnaise but that;s the most popular form today.
-Of course, the combination of Coleslaw and barbecue goes back a long time.
-Traditional Carolina style barbecue sandwiches are typically topped with shredded cabbage or Coleslaw.
-This is probably the biggest reason why Coleslaw is the number one salad of the American cookout.
+Most traditional coleslaw is not made with mayonnaise but that's the most popular form today.
+The combination of coleslaw and barbecue goes back a long time.
+Traditional Carolina style barbecue sandwiches are typically topped with shredded cabbage or coleslaw.

-The real secret to Cole slaw is to remember that this is basically a cabbage salad (that's actually where the word comes from).
-You don't want a Cole slaw that needs to be served in a bowl.
+The real secret to coleslaw is to remember that this is basically a cabbage salad (that's actually where the word comes from).
+You don't want coleslaw that needs to be served in a bowl.
 Coleslaw shouldn't be a runny mess that soaks through your paper plate.
 The problem many people have is that they shred the cabbage too fine.
 Cabbage tends to be pretty low in water, but if you run it through a food processor you're going to get a wet, drippy mess.
 Cabbage for Coleslaw should be chopped with a sharp knife and kept coarse enough that the water stays in the cabbage.
 Don't grind your slaw into a soup.

-The next point is to only add similarly dry vegetables to your Cole slaw.
-Tomatoes, citrus fruits, avocados and other mushy, wet vegetables need to stay out.
+The next point is to only add similarly dry vegetables to your coleslaw.
+Tomatoes, citrus fruits, avocados, and other mushy, wet vegetables need to stay out.
 Carrots, onions, celery and similar veggies are great.
-As for the dressing, remember that it is a dressing and not the primary ingredient of Cole slaw.
+As for the dressing, remember that it is a dressing and not the primary ingredient of coleslaw.
 No matter what you mix together to dress your slaw it needs to be used in moderation.
-This means just enough to coat it and not drown the Coleslaw.
-Of course, you can use most anything for your dressing including mayonnaise, vinegar, fruit juices, and oils.
+This means just enough to coat it and not drown the coleslaw.
+You can use most anything for your dressing including mayonnaise, vinegar, fruit juices, and oils.